shivamottaghi/ajax-pokedex/README.md

       - [x] try to get access to at least one pokemon's evolution
   - [x] remove the previous pokemon which was found
 - [ ] add buttons so user can choose what information they want to be shown about the Pokemon they're searching
+- [x] display this pokemon has no evo if it doesn't have one

 #### Styling :
 - [x] add bootstrap
+  - [x] fix mobile version, doesn't work on mobile
 - [x] background for first and second row
 - [x] add borders
 - [ ] add shadows to elements with border